IdkwhatImD0ing/ASL-Transcription/README.md

 ## 🛑Challenges we ran into

 • Originally, the built in MobileNet and EfficientNet Models has problems importing into Lens Studio.
-Wasted over a week's time creating a model from scratch befire finding a model on Tensorflow Hub that imported successfully.
+Spent over a week's time creating a model from scratch before finding a model on Tensorflow Hub that imported successfully.

 • Lens Studio's API and Template Documentation was a bit confusing, took a while to fully understand.

 • Len's studio would often crash while doing preview, requiring a force quit to restart the program.

 • [Original Dataset](https://www.kaggle.com/datasets/grassknoted/asl-alphabet) Turned out to be not official American Sign Language.
-Hence the high validation accuracy but low real world accuracy.
+Hence the high validation accuracy but low real-world accuracy.
 After switching to David Lee's Dataset, real world accuracy became much higher.

 • David Lee's dataset was very small, requiring heavy image augmentation to train a properly fitted model.
-Even then, some poses was unable to be recognized by the model, requiring slight shifts in posture for the model to recognize.
+Even then, some poses were unable to be recognized by the model, requiring slight shifts in posture for the model to recognize.

 ![Sample of Dataset](src/Dataset.png)